 Tests and procedures used to diagnose squamous cell carcinoma of the skin include:

 - Physical exam.
 Your doctor will ask questions about your health history and examine your skin to look for signs of squamous cell carcinoma of the skin.

-Most squamous cell carcinomas of the skin can be completely removed with relatively minor surgery or occasionally with a topical medication.
-Which squamous cell carcinoma of the skin treatments are best for you depends on the size, location and aggressiveness of the tumor, as well as your own preferences.
+Most squamous cell carcinomas of the skin can be completely removed with relatively minor surgery or occasionally with a medicine applied to the skin.
+Which treatments are best for you depends on the size, location and aggressiveness of the tumor, as well as your own preferences.

 - Laser therapy.
 An intense beam of light vaporizes growths, usually with little damage to surrounding tissue and with a reduced risk of bleeding, swelling and scarring.
 Laser treatment may be an option for very superficial skin lesions.

 - Freezing.
 This treatment, called cryosurgery, involves freezing cancer cells with liquid nitrogen.
 Freezing might be done after using a scraping tool, called a curet, to remove the surface of the skin cancer.

 - Photodynamic therapy.
 Photodynamic therapy combines photosensitizing drugs and light to treat superficial skin cancers.
 During photodynamic therapy, a liquid drug that makes the cancer cells sensitive to light is applied to the skin.
 Later, a light that destroys the skin cancer cells is shined on the area.
 This treatment might be used with surgery or other treatments.

 - Mohs surgery.
 Mohs surgery involves removing the cancer layer by layer, examining each layer under the microscope until no abnormal cells remain.
 This allows the surgeon to be certain the entire growth is removed and avoid taking an excessive amount of surrounding healthy skin.